Do you want to switch the language?

 Orchestrated Connected Corridors are based on a single platform suite that enables digital transformation for highway and urban environments.

-What Connected Vehicle Services does Kapsch provide?
+Discover what Connected Vehicle Services Kapsch TrafficCom provides?

 • RIS-9x60 V2X Roadside Platform